quabug/EntitiesBT/README.md

         [OdinSerialize, NonSerialized] // make this variable serialized by odin serializer instead of unity public VariableProperty<int> IntVariable; // an `int` variable property

-#else // without Odin, have to generate an interface of `Int32Property` to make it possible to serialize and display in Unity.
+#else // without Odin, have to generate an interface of `Int32Property` to make it possible to serialize and display by Unity.
       // see "Generate specific types` below

         [SerializeReference, SerializeReferenceButton] // neccessary for editor